-By means of the single registration number, the manufacturer must register each device it places on the European Union market 40.
+By means of the single registration number, the manufacturer must register each device it places on the European Union market 39.
 To do this, it must assign to each device a basic UDI-DI and forward it to the Eudamed database with the other information listed in annex VI of regulation 2017/745 (quantity per package, risk class, model or reference, dimensions, etc.).

-- 37. Article 20 of regulation 2017/745.
+- 36. Article 20 of regulation 2017/745.

-- 38. These steps depend on when the Eudamed base will be operational.
+- 37. These steps depend on when the Eudamed base is made mandatory, in accordance with the deadlines set out in article 123 of the regulation.
+Some modules of the Eudamed base have been made accessible, such as those for registering acrors and devices.
+Use of these modules is initially voluntary.

+- Link to Eudamed: https://ec.europa.eu/tools/eudamed/#/screen/home

-- 39. Article 30 of regulation 2017/745.
+- 38. Article 30 of regulation 2017/745.

-- 40. Article 29 of regulation 2017/745.
+- 39. Article 29 of regulation 2017/745.

-For class IIb and III devices 41, the basic UDI-DI must be assigned before submitting an application to a notified body to assess the conformity of the device insofar as the notified body must refer to the basic UDI-DI on the certificate it issues.
+For class IIb and III devices 40, the basic UDI-DI must be assigned before submitting an application to a notified body to assess the conformity of the device insofar as the notified body must refer to the basic UDI-DI on the certificate it issues.